 Price: Starting at $29 a month

 Mention is a media and social media monitoring tool that gives you a bit more insight into what people and organizations online are saying about your brand.
-Its media monitoring features let you scan major (and lesser known) publications for mentions of your brand's name, as well scouring social media for mentions so that you can join in on conversations and find influencers.
-Its web tracking features also let you set up alerts, rules, and search modifiers to help you find the most relevant mentions of your brand.
+Its media monitoring feature lets you scan major (and lesser known) publications for mentions of your brand's name as well scours social media for mentions so that you can join in on conversations and find influencers.
+Its web tracking feature lets you set up alerts, rules, and search modifiers to help find the most relevant mentions of your brand.

 Price: Starting at $49 a month

-A social listening and monitoring tool, Brand24 is a step up in your foray into social listening.
-Aside from showing mentions, it also gives details about how much people are talking about your brand, and sends custom and specific alerts when discussion volume or sentiment changes.
-It also gives the option of filtering by source, and shows an influencer score so that you can see what the heaviest hitters are saying.
+Social listening and monitoring tool Brand24 is a step up in your foray into social listening.
+Besides showing mentions, it also gives details of how many people are talking about your brand and sends custom and specific alerts when the discussion volume or sentiment changes.
+It also gives the option of filtering by source and shows an influencer score so that you can see what the heaviest hitters are saying.
 You can also export all of your data to draw conclusions about what's being said and use it to make informed business decisions.

 The next step up in social listening software includes tools for power users and big brands looking for extensive online excavation of brand mentions.
 These tools offer robust suites (and pricing to match).